DataFire/Integrations/integrations/generated/google_vault/README.md

   * endTime `string`: The end time range for the search query.
 These timestamps are in GMT and
   * startTime `string`: The start time range for the search query.
 These timestamps are in GMT and
   * terms `string`: The search terms for the hold.

+### HeldHangoutsChatQuery
+* HeldHangoutsChatQuery `object`: Query options for hangouts chat holds.
+  * includeRooms `boolean`: If true, include rooms the user has participated in.

 ### HeldMailQuery
 * HeldMailQuery `object`: Query options for mail holds.